kleinschmidt/kleinschmidt.github.io/content/blog/scraping-brewtoad.md

 +++
 date = "2018-12-21T11:30:18-05:00"
-publishdate = ""
+publishdate = "2018-12-21"
-draft = true
+draft = false
-title = "Scraping Brewtoad"
+title = "Web scraping with Julia"
 +++

 One of my grad school procrastination projects was learning how to brew beer.
 I